 It is quite different the second time around.
 I don’t feel as panicky about rough nights or weird stages.
 I actually kind of miss the sweet, squishy newborn phase, but I’m thankful to be beyond the insane hormones and constant nursing.
 I think having our second daughter helped me slow down and enjoy it as it comes, knowing that everything passes.

-A: Oh, I hope they remember how much we danced!
+I hope they remember how much we danced!
 Both Mark and I love music and we are all taking turns getting obsessed over one song or another.
 One of our oldest’s first phrases was, “I need music.”
 We try to dance for everything: a new day, cleaning up, making food, painting, venting frustration, and especially celebrating things like Daddy coming home.

 I know it is supposed to be one thing to remember, but that second part about what they remember about me as their mom longs to be separate.
 While I sincerely hope they forget my impatience, angry moments, and occasional meal disappointments; I am desperately praying that I can pass on to my children a healthy body image.
 I despise all the back-handed comments we make about our bodies, the airbrushed women the media surrounds us with, and the guilt and binges of food.
 I hope to teach my girls that they have value because of who they are and that their minds are just as important as their bodies.
 And I want to teach them a healthy view of food, that isn’t related to rewards or punishments.
 I hope they remember their mama ate cake in celebration and didn’t joke about the ramifications.

-A: I wish someone had told me that motherhood would be very, very hard, but that hard can be really, really good.
+I wish someone had told me that motherhood would be very, very hard, but that hard can be really, really good.

 I had no idea how lonely it is to be a mom.
 No one really understands all the hormones, emotions, fears, worries, and intense hours you expend on your child.
 And yet, every other mom is experiencing her own version of that.
 Motherhood has revealed so many selfish and ugly parts of me that I find myself having to take my own parenting words to heart every time I say them.
 I, too, need to be kind, have patience, and express myself appropriately.